CodeYourFuture/syllabus/docs/git/cheatsheet.md

 ## I want to get code from a repo onto my computer (Cloning)

-Follow these steps if you need to get code from a Github repo onto your computer (for example to complete your coursework).
+Follow these steps if you need to get code from a Github repository onto your computer (for example to complete your coursework).

 :::info
 Github Desktop might look a bit different if are cloning the first repository on your computer.